rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 Once you're logged into Hypothes.is, and you have the plugin installed, highlight THIS TEXT and leave an annotation!
 Who will be first?
 There are a few different kinds of annotations you can make; [here is a list with videos showing them](https://web.hypothes.is/blog/varieties-of-hypothesis-annotations-and-their-uses/).

-If you need step-by-step instructions for installing and using Hypothes.is, please [see this help page](https://web.hypothes.is/quick-start-guide-for-students/) and/or watch this video:
+If you need step-by-step instructions for installing and using Hypothes.is, please [visit the Hypothesis help page](https://web.hypothes.is/quick-start-guide-for-students/) and/or watch this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MjSpol-oPm4" frameborder="0" allowfullscreen></iframe>